What to wear when it's hot outside

 1. Wear clothes made of good moisture absorbing fabrics such as cotton, linen, viscose, wool, silk and some specially developed synthetics.

 2. Choose items with a looser fit so that moisture can evaporate.
-Preferably also made of a lightweight fabric, and made of a loose fiber yarn for extra credit.
+Preferably also made of a lightweight fabric, and with a loose fiber yarn knit for extra credit.

 3. Color is not decisive, both light and dark are suitable, provided that the rules described above regarding composition and weight are used.

 4. Bare skin is fine, dosing is the trick.
-A long sleeve that falls wide works just as well as a short sleeve - and also protects against insects and harmful radiation.
+A long sleeve that falls wide works just as well as a short sleeve - and also protects against insects and harmful radiation from the sun.

 5. And always apply sunscreen. . .